mitsuhiko/lucumr/2015/12/21/introducing-lektor.rst

 But what makes Lektor so much fun to work with is that Lektor is (while very opinionated) very, very flexible.
 It takes a lot of inspiration from ORMs like Django's.
-Instead there being a "blog component" you can model your own blog posts and render them with the templates you want to use.
+Instead of there being a "blog component" you can model your own blog posts and render them with the templates you want to use.
 There is not a single built-in template that you have to use.
 The only thing it gives you is a quickstart that sets up the folders and copies